Decoding Email Engagement Metrics

 For inactive subscribers, re-engagement campaigns can work wonders.
 A simple “We miss you!” email or exclusive offer can rekindle interest while cleaning out the truly disengaged protects your deliverability.

 Pay attention to these metrics, and your emails will land where they matter—in front of engaged, interested readers.
-Neglect them, and your email campaigns might fail before they even begin.
+Neglect them, and your email marketing campaigns might fail before they even begin.

 Revenue Metrics: Making Every Email Count